-The Homeless World Cup Foundation is a unique, pioneering charity which uses football to inspire people who are homeless to change their own lives through the power of football, and to change public perceptions of homelessness and the issues around it.
+The Homeless World Cup Foundation is a unique charity which uses football to inspire people who are homeless to change their own lives.
+Through this, we aim to change public perceptions of homelessness and the issues around it.

 The Homeless World Cup is an annual, world-class, international football tournament organised and delivered by the Homeless World Cup Foundation.
 Every year, more than 50 teams of men and women who are homeless get the chance to represent their country during the week-long competition.

 The tournament is an annual event, and this year takes place in Cardiff, Wales, from July 27 to August 3.
 Last year’s event was held in Mexico City, from November 13 – 18.